 As part of their geography work, Year 3 used maps to identify and locate countries, seas, mountains and cities to help inform their history learning.

-Year 3 learned about the key events in Ancient Greek history and then placed these on a timeline in chronological order.
+Year 3 learned about the key events in Ancient Greek history and then placed these on a given timeline in chronological order.
+The children learned that a timeline can be divided into BC (Before Christ) and AD (Anno Domini).

 Year 3 used library books and the internet to research lots of facts about the history and famous monuments of ancient Greece, the climate and food to find out why modern Greece is such a popular holiday destination.